SEN Information Report

-The best thing that can happen if your child has SEND is for them to have excellent classroom teaching, known as Quality First Teaching.
+The best thing that can happen if your child has SEND is for them to have excellent classroom teaching, known as High Quality Teaching.
 For your child this would mean that:

 - the teacher has the highest possible expectations for your child and all children in their class